snapp-incubator/soteria/README.md

 ## Introduction

-Soteria is responsible for Authentication and Authorization of every request sent to EMQ.
+Soteria is responsible for Authentication and Authorization of every request sent to [EMQ](https://github.com/emqx/emqx/).
-The following configuration in [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) format, configure EMQX to use HTTP Service for Authentication and Authorization.
+The following configuration in [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) format, configure EMQ to use HTTP Service for Authentication and Authorization.

 ```hocon
 {